BlockstreamResearch/bip-frost-dkg/README.md

     participant_public_keys.append(PK_i)
   return PK, participant_public_keys
 ```

+#### Equality Check

+TODO Move the Agreement section here and reorganize it

 ### DKG Protocols
 For each signer, the DKG has three outputs: a secret share, the shared public key, and individual public keys for partial signature verification.